pleiszenburg/zugbruecke/docs/memsyncprotocol.rst

 A Simple Example
 ----------------

-This first examples walks through how to handle an array of floating point numbers of arbitrary length.
+This first example walks through how to handle an array of floating point numbers of arbitrary length.
 Consider the following example routine written in C and compiled into a DLL:

 .. code:: C